In city X, there

 connected components

-to get along the edges of the graph into a component without outgoing edges.
+path along the edges to one of the components with no outgoing edges.

 Example

-consisting of one vertex (4 and 5).
-Therefore, it is enough to build fire
+vertex (4 and 5), no edges leave.
+Therefore, it is sufficient to build fire

 vector<vector<int> > g, gr;